-- Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors. - For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
-Coverage includes fitting. - Diabetes self-management training is covered under certain conditions.

-Durable medical equipment (DME) and related supplies

-(For a definition of "durable medical equipment," see Chapter 10 of this document as well as Chapter 3, Section 7.)

-Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and walkers.

-We cover all medically necessary DME covered by Original Medicare.
+Services that are covered for you What you must pay when you get these services For people with diabetes who have severe diabetic You pay a \$0 copay foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
+Coverage includes fitting.
+Prior Authorization may be required.
+Diabetes self-management training is covered under You pay a \$0 copay certain conditions.
+Certain diabetic supplies, including blood glucose testing products, are limited to specific brands and Prior Authorization may be required. manufacturers.
+The preferred diabetic products are Abbott brands (Freestyle and Precision) and LifeScan brands (One Touch).
+The most recent list of these diabetic supplies is available on our website.
+Referral may be required.
+Durable medical equipment (DME) and related supplies You pay \$0 for items \$100 or less and 20% coinsurance for (For a definition of durable medical equipment, see Chapter 10 of this document as well as Chapter 3, Section 7.) items greater than \$100.
+Your cost sharing for Medicare oxygen equipment Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, coverage is 20% coinsurance, every month. diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and Your cost sharing will not change after being enrolled for 36 months. walkers.
+We cover all medically necessary DME covered by Prior Authorization may be required.
+Original Medicare.
 If our supplier in your area does not carry a particular brand or manufacturer you may ask them if they can special order it for you.
-The most recent list of suppliers is available on our website at www.bndhmo.com.
+The most recent list of suppliers is available on our website at www.bndhmo.com . requirea.
+Emergency care You pay a \$0 copay per visit Emergency care refers to services that are: if you are admitted to the emergency room within 72

-You pay \$0 for items \$100 or less and 20% coinsurance for items greater than \$100.

-Your cost sharing for Medicare oxygen equipment coverage is 20% coinsurance, every month.

-Your cost sharing will not change after being enrolled for 36 months.

-Emergency care

-Emergency care refers to services that are: